input-output-hk/partner-chains-smart-contracts/docs/UpdateStrategy.md

 ### 3.5 Sufficiency of implementing an update strategy for FUELMintingPolicy
 In this section, we discuss why it is sufficient to provide a means to update
-    the FUELMintingPolicy to any of the other validators / minting policies in the system.
+    the FUELMintingPolicy to update any of the other validators / minting policies in the system.

-In the current implementation, we can classify the validators and minting policies into two categories
+In the current implementation, we can classify the validators and minting policies into two categories:

 - Validators and minting policies that do *not* interact in any way with the FUELMintingPolicy such as the `CommitteeCandidateValidator`.

-- Validators and minting policies that do interact in any way with the FUELMintingPolicy
+- Validators and minting policies that do interact in some way with the FUELMintingPolicy

-For the former of the two, we can upgrade these at any point as we see fit since nothing else interacts with these.
-Indeed, the `CommitteeCandidateValidator` is exclusively used offchain for technical reasons in the Bridge.
+For the former of the two, we can upgrade these at any point since these are used exclusively by the Bridge (which is completely offchain), so the Bridge may arbitrarily decide that it would like to observe transactions from some other validator address.

-As for the latter case, in the view that `FUEL` is what all participants care about in the system; if any update of any minting policy or validator occurs, then this implies that we would need to update the FUELMintingPolicy.
+As for the latter case, in the view that `FUEL` is what all participants are interested in; we may observe that, if any update of any minting policy or validator occurs, then this implies that we would need to update the FUELMintingPolicy.
 So instead of providing a means to upgrade individual subparts of the system, it's enough to just provide a method to upgrade the FUELMintingPolicy, and make the new FUELMintingPolicy depend on the upgraded subparts instead.
+For example, if we would like to upgrade the committee hash part of the system, since the FUELMintingPolicy already depends on the committee hash, any change the committee hash would require a change to the FUELMintingPolicy; hence we only need to be concerned about updating the FUELMintingPolicy.

 ## 4. Versioning Implementation:
 In this section we discuss how different versions will be maintained onchain.